It panders too much to Chinese interests, and squanders the potential it had.

 Mulan panders to China

-Worse, Mulan borrows straight out of the Hollywood book of stereotypes, depicting the invading Rourans as faceless enemies and clothed in black.
+Worse, Mulan borrows straight from the Hollywood book of stereotypes, depicting the invading Rourans as faceless enemies clothed in black.
 It’s turning them into “the other”, a damaging trope.
 What Disney is essentially doing with Mulan—and the film’s Chinese posters reinforce this—is propagating that China is, and has been, a place for Han only.
 And that everyone else, the marginalised, must simply toe the line.
 Mulan is pop nationalism.
 Why would Disney wade into such troubled waters?
 Well, because the Chinese box office is more important than ever.
-Except despite Disney’s best efforts, Mulan failed to generate much interest in China, grossing just $40.7 million (about Rs.
-300 crores) since release in September.
+Despite Disney’s best efforts, Mulan failed to generate much interest in China, grossing just $40.7 million (about Rs.
+300 crores) since its release in September.

 Disney is ignorant

 Some of that was down to behind-the-scenes controversies, one of Disney’s own making.
 After the film’s early September premiere in select Disney+ markets, it emerged that Mulan had been partly shot in the Chinese province of Xinjiang.
 The Chinese government has been accused of serious and widespread human rights abuses in Xinjiang for allegedly detaining about a million Muslim Uyghurs without trial and charges in “re-education camps”.
 As news spread, the Chinese government banned media from talking about Mulan, right before it was set to open in the country.
 That wouldn’t have helped Disney.
 Though it’s another matter entirely that the film—even in its altered state to suit the Chinese—didn’t appeal to moviegoers.